SOInter: A Novel Deep Energy Based Interpretation Method for Explaining Structured Output Models: Experiments

 \section{Experiments}

-We evaluate the performance of our proposed interpreter on both synthetic and real datasets.
+We compare the performance of SOInter with two well-known interpretation techniques, Lime \citep{Ribeiro2016lime} and Kernel-Shap \citep{Lundberg2017shap}, which are frequently used to evaluate the performance of interpretation methods, and L2X \citep{chen2018info} which proposes an information theoretic method for interpretation.
+None of these techniques are specifically designed for explaining structured output models.
+Indeed, they only consider the target element of the output and ignore other ones during interpretation.
+We also evaluate the performance of SOInter-1, a version of SOInter in which no structural information is incorporated during training interpreters.
+In SOInter-1 the input vector and only the target output are given to the energy network and the value of other outputs are ignored during training the interpreter for the target output.
+Experiments are performed on both synthetic and real datasets.
 In section \ref{Experiments1}, we define two arbitrary energy functions to synthesize structured data.
-We compare the performance of SOInter with two well-known interpretation techniques, Lime and Kernel-Shap, which are frequently used to evaluate the performance of interpretation methods, and L2X \cite{chen2018info} which proposes an information-Theoretic method for interpretation.
-None of these techniques are specifically designed for structured models.
-Indeed, they only consider the target output and ignore other ones.
-In section \ref{Experiments2} and \ref{Experiments3}, the efficiency of SOInter is shown with two real text and image datasets.
+In section \ref{Experiments2}, the efficiency of SOInter is shown by explaining multi-label classifiers trained on text datasets.
+Finally, we evaluate the performance of SOInter by explaining a model trained for the image segmentation task in section \ref{Experiments3}.